Story Land Tips & Tricks (from Long-Time Season Pass Holders) - New Hampshire

 Living by the lake, we constantly have wet bathing suits all summer that need to be hung to dry, At first we used a drying rack in our shower but it was rather cumbersome and a pain to constantly set it up and take it out, until I had a revelation and found these awesome plastic hooks that hang from our glass shower walls. | This post contains affiliate links |

-These plastic hooks fit perfectly over the shower wall, won’t rust, are easy to clean, and are perfect for hanging wet bathing suits from to drip dry into the shower.
+These plastic hooks fit perfectly over our shower wall, won’t rust, are easy to clean, and are perfect for hanging wet bathing suits from to drip dry into the shower.
 They have been the perfect bathing suit drying solution for us!

 KEEP UP WITH BIRCH LANDING HOME